 The outdoor passageway and its exhibitions

-You begin by touring the rooms on the outside of the structure.
-These are the most fascinating with their stone walls.
-However, people suffering from claustrophobia may have difficulty in these rooms.
+Start by going around the outside of the structure to inspect the rooms.
+These are the most fascinating ones, along with the stone walls.
+However, people who suffer from claustrophobia may have a hard time in these rooms.

 Here you’ll find explanatory panels (in Spanish) on the history of Arrecife.